 He doesn't think I'm that fuckin' dumb, does he?

 - Protagonist Title: Cry Baby is the heroine's name.
-Her actual name.
+It is her actual name.

 - Protest Song: "Mrs. Potato Head" tears into plastic surgery and advertised beauty standards in general.